simlay/fuzzing.science/content/page/Fuzzing-Android-Native-libraries-with-libFuzzer-Qemu.md

 ➜  qemu > git submodule update
 ```

-> When we compile, QUME, the main folder that's resposible for loading ELF, cpu execution loop, syscall handlers is `linux-user`.
+> When we compile, QUME, the main folder that's resposible for loading ELF into memory, cpu execution loop and syscall handlers is `linux-user`.
 Folder looks something like this (stripped irrelevant directories from the output):

 ```sh
 ➜  > cd qemu/linux-user/